alireza82/FortigateToJuniper/README.md

 - `VDOM`: The VDOM (Virtual Domain) name to fetch interfaces from.

 ## Usage
-Run the script to fetch FortiGate interfaces and convert them to Juniper CLI commands:
+Run the script to fetch FortiGate configuration and convert them to Juniper CLI commands:
 ```bash
 python converter.py
 ```